connexcs/docs/docs/setup/settings/servers.md

 + **Status**: Indicates if the server will be able to process calls.
 (Ex: if account has not been paid, the Status will list the server as "Expired")

 ## Clusters
-If you have multiple servers in a load-balance configuration, it is recommended "Cluster" is enabled.
-To create a **Cluster**, click the **`Cluster`** button, then click **`+`** to enter te name.
+If you have multiple servers in a load-balance configuration, it is recommended they are put into a Cluster.
+To create a **Cluster**, click the **`Cluster`** button, then click **`+`** to enter the name.
 When a new server is deployed, there will be an option to select one of the configured Clusters.

 !!! info "Benefits of clustering"
     1. Better control over CPS and Channel load-balancing: If you set CPS to 10, clustered servers will allow 10 CPS total, un-clustered servers will allow 10 CPS per server, potentially going over the allowed CPS with a particular carrier.
-    2. Shared User Location Information: Un-Clustered servers will have a difficult time sharing registration information.
-It is possible to select "UAC Location Sharing" for each of the unclustered servers to share this infomraiton, but this is not recommended as it requires additional communications (and increases overhead) for each server to connect to the UAC every second to check for new/changed registrations.
+    2. Shared User Location Information: Un-Clustered servers will have difficulty sharing registration information.
+It is possible to select "UAC Location Sharing" for each of the unclustered servers to share this information, but this is not recommended as it requires additional communications (and increases overhead) for each server to connect to the UAC every second to check for new/changed registrations.

-## RTP Servers
-RTP Servers handle streaming media.
-To view RTP Servers in your system:

-1. Click the **`RTP Servers`** button.
-2. A list of your current RTP servers will appear, with columns for IP address, aliases, and zones.
-3. The **`Refresh`** button will reload the page to show the most current changes, if any.

 ## Server Details
 Click the server's IP address to view details.